espressif/esp-idf/docs/en/api-reference/system/power_management.rst

 .. note::

-  Automatic light sleep is based on FreeRTOS Tickless Idle functionality. :cpp:func:`esp_pm_configure` will return an `ESP_ERR_NOT_SUPPORTED` error if :envvar:`CONFIG_FREERTOS_USE_TICKLESS_IDLE` option is not enabled in menuconfig, but automatic light sleep is requested.
+  Automatic light sleep is based on FreeRTOS Tickless Idle functionality. :cpp:func:`esp_pm_configure` will return an `ESP_ERR_NOT_SUPPORTED` error if :ref:`CONFIG_FREERTOS_USE_TICKLESS_IDLE` option is not enabled in menuconfig, but automatic light sleep is requested.

 .. note::

   In light sleep, peripherals are clock gated, and interrupts (from GPIOs and internal peripherals) will not be generated.
 Wakeup source described in :doc:`Sleep Modes <sleep_modes>` documentation can be used to wake from light sleep state.
 For example, EXT0 and EXT1 wakeup source can be used to wake up from a GPIO.

-Alternatively, :envvar:`CONFIG_PM_DFS_INIT_AUTO` option can be enabled in menuconfig.
-If enabled, maximal CPU frequency is determined by :envvar:`CONFIG_ESP32_DEFAULT_CPU_FREQ_MHZ` setting, and minimal CPU frequency is set to the XTAL frequency.
+Alternatively, :ref:`CONFIG_PM_DFS_INIT_AUTO` option can be enabled in menuconfig.
+If enabled, maximal CPU frequency is determined by :ref:`CONFIG_ESP32_DEFAULT_CPU_FREQ_MHZ` setting, and minimal CPU frequency is set to the XTAL frequency.

 Power Management Locks